6th Year Christmas Revision Course

 Notes and Sample answers will be provided on the following topics:

 Day 1: Paper 1 – Structure of “Part A” Comprehension answers.
 LC 2021 Worked Examples.
-Study skills for LC English with 6 months to go.
+Study skills for LC English Paper 1.

 Day 4: Paper 2 – 50-Mark Studied Poetry.
-Selected poems, key themes, and sample responses for Emily Dickinson.
+Detailed notes on selected poems, key themes, and sample responses.
+Essay writing techniques.
+Detailed analysis of past questions and the marking scheme.

-Day 5: Paper 2 – Comparative Question – Writing about Cultural Context.
-“Small Things Like These2 sample approaches.
+Day 5: Paper 2 – Comparative Question – Cultural Context and Essay writing technique.

 Notes will also be provided on a selection of Comparative texts prescribed for study in 2025, the Unseen Poetry Task, and the poetry of all 8 of the prescribed poets.